 A patient’s ‘worth’ to a dentist is assessed according to the procedure they require.
 As such, a patient that requires five root canal procedures is worth the same as one needing just one, whilst requiring 5 times the work.
 The system puts pressure on dentists to reduce the time they spend with patients to simply hit their units.
 This has led to patients not receiving appropriate dental plans, with procedures either not carried out appropriately or even carried out at all.

 Dentists are also incentivized to not properly advise patients on their treatment options.
 The system groups similar dental procedures into the same bands.
 For instance, both root canals and tooth extractions are in band 2, and see a dentist receiving the same levels of remuneration.
 However, the latter takes a fifth of the time to perform.
 As such, when presented with a patient that is suffering from extensive tooth decay, a dentist will most likely always suggest a tooth extraction even if the tooth can be saved.

 For more information on the which dental procedures are available on the NHS, visit www.nhs.uk/

-If you would like more information or to arrange a free, confidential consultation, please call us on 0207 251 9900, or email email@example.com.
+If you would like more information or to arrange a free, confidential consultation with our medical negligence team, please call us on 0207 251 9900, or email email@example.com.